npmcdn-to-unpkg-bot/inheritance.js/README.md

 ### [Object.extend(childDef)](https://github.com/bsara/inheritance.js/blob/master/src/inherit/make-inheritable.js#L46)

-Creates a new object definition based upon the given `childDef` attributes and causes that new object definition to inherit this object.
+Creates a new object definition based upon the given `childDef` properties and causes that new object definition to inherit this object.

 **NOTE:** For a list of all native JavaScript objects that have this function added to them, see [the wiki page](https://github.com/bsara/inheritance.js/wiki/Native-JS-Object-Changes).
 All of the other native JavaScript objects with this function work exactly as described here (I.E. this piece of documentation is not specific to `Object`).